EverMind-AI/EverMemModel/README.md

   <img src="https://github.com/user-attachments/files/23229609/DSA_router_2.drawio.pdf" width="700">
 </p>
 <p align="center">
-  <em><b>Figure 2</b>: The architecture of the router.
-It chunks and pools document representations, calculates relevance scores against the question, selects the top-k documents, and concatenates their compressed representations to form the final context.</em>
+  <b>Figure 2</b>: The architecture of the router.
+It chunks and pools document representations, calculates relevance scores against the question, selects the top-k documents, and concatenates their compressed representations to form the final context.
 </p>

 ## 🚀 Results

 ### Retrieval Performance (NQ320k)

 EverMemModel sets a new state of the art on generative retrieval.
-The best result is in **bold**, second-best is in *italics*, and third-best is <u>underlined</u>.
+The best result is in **bold**.
 <!--
 | Method | NQ320K (Full text) | | NQ320K (Unseen) | |
 | :--- | :---: | :---: | :---: | :---: |